Donyale Luna: Racial identity

 Dream Cazzaniga on her mother leaving Detroit for New York writes of the likelihood of employment as a model how 'there were virtually no modeling opportunities for non-white faces anywhere other than dedicated African-American publications such as Ebony. ...
 [Finding it amazing how Luna] was to leave home for Manhattan at that point in history, with no clear plans or steady income - just a telephone number hastily written down by a stranger.'
-The only other industries which used models of color included the soft drinks industry such as Coco-Cola in 1957 or the Tobacco industry.
+The only other industries which used models of color included the soft drinks industry such as Coca-Cola in 1957 or the Tobacco industry.
 Due to the prejudices of a white dominated industry where white was the default and Black the other, with racist language, dress, and behavior used toward her in work and everyday life in New York, she moved from North America to Europe "where she likely found an audience more accepting of her skin color", describing herself as "multi-ethnic".
-Europe at the time was seen as more accepting of white-passing Black models such as, Ophelia Devore, who had modeled herself and had her own agency's models working in Paris such as Dorothea Church in the 1950s and unmistakably African-American models like Dolores Francine Rhiney, who was the first Black model to walk on the European catwalk.
-Darker models such as Helen Williams later became more accepted by the 1960s.
+Europe at the time was seen as more accepting of white-passing Black models, such as Ophelia Devore, who had modeled herself and had her own agency's models working in Paris, or Dorothea Church in the 1950s and unmistakably African-American models like Dolores Francine Rhiney, who was the first Black model to walk on the European catwalk.
+Darker models such as Helen Williams later became more accepted by the 1960s.Wilson, Eric (July 23, 2006).
+"Dorothea T. Church, 83, Pioneering Model, Dies".
+The New York Times.
+Retrieved October 12, 2010.
 In the Sunday Times Magazine in 1966, Harold Carlton hailed her as "the completely New Image of the Negro woman.
 Fashion finds itself in an instrumental position for changing history, however slightly, for it is about to bring out into the open the veneration, the adoration, the idolization of the Negro".